Carex: Fossil record

-Several fossil fruits of two Carex species have been described from middle Miocene strata of the Fasterholt area near Silkeborg in Central Jutland, Denmark.
+Several fossil fruits of two Carex species have been described from strata of the middle Miocene in the Fasterholt area near Silkeborg in Central Jutland, Denmark.

 Uses

 Ornamental

 Carex species and cultivars are popular in horticulture, particularly in shady positions.
 Native species are used in wildland habitat restoration projects, natural landscaping, and in sustainable landscaping as drought-tolerant grass replacements for lawns and garden meadows.
 Some require damp or wet conditions, others are relatively drought-tolerant.
 Propagation is by seed or division in spring.

 The cultivars Carex elata 'Aurea' (Bowles' golden sedge) and Carex oshimensis 'Evergold' have received the Royal Horticultural Society's Award of Garden Merit.

 Other uses

 A mix of dried specimens of several species of Carex (including Carex vesicaria) have a history of being used as thermal insulation in footwear (such as nutukas used by Sámi people).
 Sennegrass is one of the names for such mixes.
-During the first human expedition to the South Pole in 1911, such a mix were used in skaller, when camps had been set (after each stretch of travelling had been completed).
-Carsten Borchgrevink of the British Antarctic Expedition 1898-1900 reported “I found the Lapps method of never using socks in their Finn boots answered well.
-Socks are never used in Finnmarken in winter time, but ‘senne grass’ which they, of course, had a special method of arranging in the 'komager' (Finn boots) … if you get wet feet while wearing the grass in the ‘komager’ you will be warmer than ever, as the fresh grass will, by the moisture and the heat of your feet, in a way start to burn or produce its own heat by spontaneous combustion.
-The great thing seems to be to arrange the grass properly in the boots, and although we all tried to imitate the Finns in their skill at this work, none of us felt as warm on our feet as when they had helped us.”
+During the first human expedition to the South Pole in 1911, such a mix was used in skaller, when camps had been set (after each stretch of travelling had been completed).
+Carsten Borchgrevink of the British Antarctic Expedition 1898-1900 said "Socks are never used in Finnmarken in winter time, but 'senne grass' which they... had a special method of arranging in the 'komager' (Finn boots)."

 Species serve as a food source for numerous animals, and some are used as a livestock hay.